shapeshed/shapeshed.com/content/posts/book_review_eric_gill_essay_on_typography.md

-{
-  "slug": "book-review-eric-gill-essay-on-typography",
-  "title": "Book Review : Eric Gill - Essay on Typography", "date": "2007-03-24T00:00:00+00:00",
++++
+date = "2007-03-24T00:00:00+00:00"
-  "description": "First published in 1931 Eric Gill's short book is as much an essay on culture as it is Typography.
-A brilliant book this still influences modern design with interesting relevance to the web.  ", "tags": [
+description = "First published in 1931 Eric Gill's short book is as much an essay on culture as it is Typography.
+A brilliant book this still influences modern design with interesting relevance to the web.  " slug = "book-review-eric-gill-essay-on-typography" tags = ["Typography", "Book Reviews"] title = "Book Review : Eric Gill - Essay on Typography"

-    "Typography",
-    "Book Reviews"
-  ]
-}
++++

 Author: Eric Gill